 Throughout the conversation, what became clear was the need for creativity in the finance sector.

-Creativity, such as banks and financial institutions working with nonprofits to create tailored packages of patient capital for social enterprises.
-The same tactics and financial modeling, that are used to make any project feasible, from real estate to petroleum, must be applied to social enterprises.
-The outcomes may be different, but what’s certain is that crafting the right financial package is the key to propeling a greater number of startups into fully-scaling businesses.
+For example, financial institutions can work with nonprofit and socially-driven organizations to create tailored packages of patient capital for social enterprises.
+The same tactics and financial modeling, that are used to make any project feasible, from real estate to petroleum, should be applied to social enterprises.
+The outcomes may be different, but what’s certain is that crafting the right blended capital package is the key to propelling a greater number of startups into fully-scaling businesses.

 Businesses that engage low income communities require long-term funding; however, funding for these businesses is lacking around the world.
 Loans are often expensive and lack flexibility, focus on short-term cash flow and come in the form of equity investments, which many entrepreneurs are reluctant to engage with.